l-e13/dopplerimages/README.md

    - navigate to **SCRIPTS** folder
    - open `Analysis.ipynb`
    - upload `ocr_results.csv`
-   - run script to produce 'cm_m_300_distances.csv', a file containing text sucessfully detected with units and the value 300 from the images
+   - run script to produce `cm_m_300_distances.csv`, a file containing text sucessfully detected with units and the value 300 from the images
-   - navigate to the file 'Analysis Output.pdf' in the same folder to view a summary of the figures produced by the analysis
+   - navigate to the file `Analysis Output.pdf` in the same folder to view a summary of the figures produced by the analysis